Romans 14

 One person has faith that he may eat all things, but he who is weak eats vegetables only.

 (a) He may eat all things.
-Paul’s conviction was that the believer could eat anything (Rom.
-14:14), but he understood that others who did not share his view might be offended by his freedom (Rom.
-14:3).
+Paul’s position was that we are free to eat anything (Rom.
+14:14), but he understood that some did not share his views.

 Romans 14:3